NON-ALCOHOLIC STEATOHEPATITIS (NASH)

 How is NASH diagnosed?

-Currently, the gold standard to effectively diagnose NASH is through a liver biopsy, which can detect liver inflammation and liver cell damage.
-Many physicians do not recommend this for every one of their patients as biopsies are expensive, cumbersome and carry a risk of serious complications.5 New non-invasive diagnostic tools, including circulating biomarkers, which are identified through simple blood tests, and various types of imaging modalities are being investigated as alternative options to biopsy for screening and potentially diagnosing patients with NASH.
+Currently, the accepted standard for a definitive NASH diagnosis is liver biopsy, which can detect steatosis, liver inflammation, liver cell damage, and stages of fibrosis.9 Many physicians do not recommend this for all patients as biopsies are expensive, invasive, and carry a risk of serious complications.10,11,12 New non-invasive diagnostic tools and various types of imaging modalities are being investigated as alternative options to biopsy for screening and potentially diagnosing patients with NASH.

 Can NASH be treated?